EasyPost/easy-ui/documentation/specs/VerticalNav.md

 `VerticalNav.Item` is a polymorphic component.
 By default, it renders as an anchor element—`<a>`—but it can be rendered as a custom element using the `as` prop. e.g. `<VerticalNav.Item as={NextLink} href="/account/settings" />`.

-Selection and expansion is controlled by the consumer through the API provided by React Stately's `useListState` and `useTreeState` hooks—`selectedKeys`, `expandedKeys`, and `onExpandedChange`.
-Note that while the React Stately API accepts an array of `selectedKeys`, the `selectionMode` is set to `single`, so only one key is read.
+Selection and expansion is controlled by the consumer through the API provided by React Stately's `useListState` and `useTreeState` hooks—`selectedKey`, `expandedKeys`, and `onExpandedChange`.

-The API is flexible for limiting surface area and accommodating potential future use cases.
-Current constraints will be enforced at runtime to meet design requirements—e.g. limiting the levels of sub navigation.
+The component API is flexible by design.
+Constraints will be enforced at runtime to meet certain design requirements—e.g. limiting the levels of sub navigation.

 ### API